 “I was concerned that it posed a danger to our newsgathering,” Glasser said.

 After the Times filed documents to challenge the restraining order, a court hearing was held in Santa Ana in early May 2022.
 During the hearing, an LA Times attorney said the paper found a computer system breach the day after Santillanes filed for a restraining order.
 Dolan’s direct deposit paycheck had also been rerouted and transferred to a prepaid debit card, and his work email account was accessed more than a dozen times illegally.

 Judge Sandy N. Leal, who had initially granted the temporary restraining order, stopped the hearing after two days, permanently dissolving the restraining order and dismissing the case.
 Leal also invited the Times to file a motion requesting that Santillanes pay the paper’s legal fees, which it did.
-On July 11, Leal ordered Santillanes to pay $117,000 in attorney fees.
+On July 11, Leal ordered Santillanes to pay $117,000 in attorneys fees.